 Central auditory processing disorder, more commonly called Auditory processing disorder or APD is a disorder that arises when the brain has trouble processing the auditory information it gets.
 Individuals suffering from APD have normal ear structure and function.
-Though they hear information the same way as others, their brain has difficulty in recognizing and interpreting sounds.
+Though they hear the information the same way as others, their brain has difficulty recognizing and interpreting sounds.

 APD can affect people of any age.
 Though it can develop in adults, most cases begin in childhood.
 For many children suffering from APD, the symptoms may be obvious from a very young age, but for others, the symptoms become apparent only when they start school.

 APD can affect a person’s ability to pinpoint the source of a sound and which sound comes before another.
 They have trouble remembering oral instructions.
 They find it difficult to understand the speech if a person speaks quickly, or if more than one person is speaking.
 APPD also interferes with their ability to enjoy music.